psychemedia/storytelling-notes/godmother-death.md

 ---

 ???
 Godmother Death (B. M. Kulda, Moravian "National Fairy Stories," p.
-573 )- “Moravian FolkTales, Stories, Customs, and Beliefs,” collected and written down by Benesh Method Kulda.1 Prague, 1874.
+573 )- "Moravian FolkTales, Stories, Customs, and Beliefs,” collected and written down by Benesh Method Kulda.1 Prague, 1874.
 Some tales in: Myths and Folk-tales of the Russians, Western Slavs, and the Magyars Jeremiah Curtin, but not Godfather Death?

 --